jaanga/terrain/further-considerations.md

 It's a fun little game of logic.
 So every time you see a tile that is flat or has not yet been updated from the previous view you can think we still have some more fun ahead of us.

-2014-01-28 ~ This issue has been solved temproarily by building only a single 256 x 256 mesh
+2014-01-28 ~ This issue has been solved temporarily by building only a single 256 x 256 mesh

 Note: this page should go to the Terrain Viewer repo...